TheDread-Pirate-Roberts/random_stuff_I_will_forget/home_server_setup.md

 TBD

 ## Security Measures
 The internet is a scary place.
 This is running on your home network where all your other beloved data frequents.
-Protect yo self fool
+Protect yo self fool!

 #### Permit only authorized keys and disable password login for ssh 🙏
 Copy your trusted public key (I use ed25519, YMMV but [probably make the switch](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))